Industrial Uses of Graphite in the Clean Energy Field

 Industrial uses of graphite in the field of renewable energy are well-known.
 Batteries that store clean energy when the sun sets and the wind dies down rely on graphite components.
 A fast-growing sector of the graphite market is providing components for solar and wind industries, as well as to battery manufacturers.
 Electrification is the direction most governments and private entities are adopting in pursuit of the green, renewable power source of the future.
 However, there are other green industrial uses of graphite.
 We will explore one in particular here -- hydrogen fuel cells.
 This technology, which has been around for a while, taps the graphite market for some of its critical components.

-We know that solar, wind, and other technologies like geothermal are quickly taking over a large portion of the world’s energy markets.
+We know that solar panels, wind, and other technologies like geothermal are quickly taking over a large portion of the world’s energy markets.
 However, a significant group of governments and industry leaders feel that other technologies will need to be developed to either supplement electrification, or eventually take over, with electrification being a transitional technology to something even more sustainable.
-Until our promised future of endless clean nuclear fusion power is a reality, different methods of generating clean energy will need to be in the mix to meet the world’s still-growing energy needs.
-The graphite market is taking note of this as it increases its supplying of hydrogen fuel cell components.

 Hydrogen Energy’s Resurgence